-Holy Week in Malaga is one of the great annual events in the capital of the Costal del Sol.
-It is celebrated from Palm Sunday (April 5 last year) to Easter Sunday and takes place in the midst of enormous expectation.
-Not in vain, Malaga is a city of great tradition and fervour for this religious, social and cultural celebration.
+The Holy Week of Malaga is one of the great annual events that the capital of the Costal del Sol lives.
+It is celebrated from Palm Sunday to Easter Sunday and takes place in the midst of enormous expectation.
+Not in vain, Malaga is a city of great tradition and fervor for this social and cultural religious celebration.

 The Holy Week of Malaga was declared of International Tourist Interest in 1980 but its origins go back much earlier.